 If your total debt burden is too high, you are also ineligible.
 Your secured debts cannot exceed $1,149,525 and your unsecured debts cannot be more than $383,175.
 A "secured debt" is one that gives a creditor the right to take a specific item of property (such as your house or car) if you don't pay the debt.
 An "unsecured debt" (such as a credit card or medical bill) doesn't give the creditor this right.

 (For details, see Do You Qualify for Chapter 13 Bankruptcy?)

 The Chapter 13 Process

 Before you can file for bankruptcy, you must receive credit counseling from an agency approved by the United States Trustee's office.
 (For a list of approved agencies, go to the Trustee's website at www.usdoj.gov/ust and click "Credit Counseling and Debtor Education.")
 These agencies are allowed to charge a fee for their services, but they must provide counseling for free or at reduced rates if you cannot afford to pay.

-In addition, you'll have to pay the filing fee, which is currently $310, and file numerous forms.
+In addition, you'll have to pay the filing fee and file a packet of forms.

 The Chapter 13 Repayment Plan

 The most important part of your Chapter 13 paperwork will be a repayment plan.
 Your repayment plan will describe in detail how (and how much) you will pay each of your debts.
 There is no official form for the plan, but many courts have designed their own forms.
 (For more on repayment plans, see The Chapter 13 Repayment Plan.)

 How Much You Must Pay

 Your Chapter 13 plan must pay certain debts in full.
 These debts are called "priority debts," because they're considered sufficiently important to jump to the head of the bankruptcy repayment line.
 Priority debts include child support and alimony, wages you owe to employees, and certain tax obligations.